The hugely successful Trinity Live is returning to Hull’s Trinity Market.

 Rich Stephenson, from the band Listening Club, is one of the many musicians to have performed at Trinity Live.

 He said: “Great live music, tasty food and welcoming crowds.
 Trinity Live has been a great inclusion to the live music scene in the city.

 “We’ve loved both performing there and heading down to watch other bands too.

 Councillor Daren Hale, Leader of Hull City Council, said: “It’s great news that Trinity Live can take place again.
 The events have always been well attended for the talented musicians, eclectic food and drinks on offer, with the market venue providing a vibrant atmosphere.
 The events will see more people coming into the city centre on an evening once again, which will benefit the night time economy, and the events provide a platform for our local talented musicians to showcase their music.”

 As well as the live music, various different market traders support the event by serving up their diverse selection of food and drink.

 John Copley and Jayne Allen recently opened Only, a vegan-friendly food stall in the market.

-John said: “I’m looking forward to trading at it after playing it a few times, it’s a great event for the market with extra footfall for the traders as well as a unique atmosphere.”
+John said: “I’m are looking forward to trading at it after playing it a few times, it’s a great event for the market with extra footfall for the traders as well as a unique atmosphere.”

 As well as serving up their vegan food, John and Jayne will also be selling vegan beers and wine.